kristapsdz/openrsync/README.md

 This is possible (I think?) with FreeBSD's [Capsicum](https://man.freebsd.org/capsicum(4)), but Linux's security facilities are a mess, and will take an expert hand to properly secure.

+**rsync has specific running modes for the super-user**.
+It also pumps arbitrary data from the network onto your file-system.
+Do you want that running without specific mitigation in place?